-Mark’s goal is to provide value to your audience, providing practical ideas that can be put in place immediately, coupled with inspiring stories and context that make people want to take action.
+Mark's goal is to provide value to your audience, providing practical ideas that can be put in place immediately and inspiring stories and context that make people want to take action.
 This can be in person or via a virtual presentation.

 Popular Keynote Talks & Lectures